 Gold miners have certain all-in costs of mining gold, and so they move heavily based on the price of the commodity.
 In fact, they tend to be more volatile than gold itself.
 Just take the first half of 2016, in which the SPDR Gold Trust (ETF) (NYSEARCA:GLD) returned a robust 25%.
 GDX doubled in that same time frame.
 And NUGT?
 NUGT returned 420% — so, more than quadruple the GDX.

 But if you timed the play wrong, you were sunk.
 If you bought NUGT in May and held through the end of the month, you were down 40% to GDX’s 14%.

-I have no doubt that 2017 will provide a number of big drivers (in either direction) for gold, from U.S. dollar movements to interest rate hikes to renewed Brexit fears.
+I have no doubt that 2020 will continue to provide a number of big drivers (in either direction) for gold, from U.S. dollar movements to interest rate moves to trade war fears.
 NUGT and DUST are two lucrative ways to profit off those trends.

 Just handle with care.

 *Includes a 9-basis-point fee waiver for NUGT and a 2-basis-point fee waiver for DUST.